iritesh377/random-word-generator/README.md

 # Word Generator

-Generates creative words by randomly combining adjectives and nouns.
+This package helps to generate creative words by randomly combining adjectives and nouns.
 This is useful for situations in which you need to generate a name that is unique or memorable.

 ## Installation